cpplibv/vsig/README.md

 - If call syntax is present every other parameter has to be a module.
 - If call syntax is not present return type set to void and every non module parameter will be handled as Arguments with respect to order.

-If the deduction or parsing of template parameters fail you will most likely recive a static assert error message which tries to help you.
+If the deduction or parsing of template parameters fail you will most likely receive a static assert error message which tries to help you.

 ##### Example A: